UPPMAX/install-methods/apps/R_packages/R_packages-3.4.3-install-README.md

 After adding new packages
 -------------------------

-Within R, get a list of installed packages and their versions:
+Within R, get a list of installed packages and their versions.
+This modification produces a case-insensitive sorted list.

     ip <- as.data.frame(installed.packages()[, c(1, 3:4)])
     rownames(ip) <- NULL
     ip <- ip[is.na(ip$Priority), 1:2, drop=FALSE]
-    print(ip, row.names=FALSE)
+    print(ip[order(tolower(ip$Package)),], row.names=FALSE)

 Copy-paste the table into `table.txt` and then create the HTML table from the shell with